9 people who died in helicopter crash that killed Kobe Bryant, daughter Gianna identified

 The school says Altobelli was gearing up to start his 28th season as its baseball team’s manager.

-Jason Kehler, the Orange Coast College athletic director, told Fox News that about 200 people gathered at the baseball field Sunday to honor the late coach.
+Kehler told Fox News that about 200 people gathered at the baseball field Sunday to honor the late coach.
 He said the crowd included former players, coaches from other schools, families and colleagues.
-The school's baseball team will play their scheduled game Tuesday, which is to include a tribute to Altobelli, Kehler said.
+The school's baseball team will play their scheduled game Tuesday, which is to include a tribute to Altobelli, he said.

-“John was an amazing coach and a great friend,” Kehler told Fox News.
-“What stood out to me was the care he had for his students, to become a better player and a better person.
-He treated all players like family.”

 The team’s assistant coach, Ron La Ruffa, was quoted as telling CNN that Alyssa Altobelli was a teammate of Gianna Bryant’s at the Mamba Sports Academy in Thousand Oaks, which Kobe helped launch in 2018.